champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 As explained in reference , the oscillatory nature of $\Gamma^i$ implies that DS$^i$ consists of two spheres, while the rotational nature of
 $\Gamma^a$ and $\Gamma^o$ means that DS$^a$ and DS$^o$ are
-tori{% cite mauguiere2016ozone --file roamiso-jekyll-bib %}.
-Each sphere can be divided using the corresponding periodic orbit into two hemispheres and each torus can be divided using both corresponding periodic orbits into two annuli{% cite mauguiere2016ozone --file roamiso-jekyll-bib %}.
+tori{% cite mauguiere2016ozone --file allrefs %}.
+Each sphere can be divided using the corresponding periodic orbit into two hemispheres and each torus can be divided using both corresponding periodic orbits into two annuli{% cite mauguiere2016ozone --file allrefs %}.
 All hemispheres and annuli are surfaces of unidirectional flux, for example all trajectories leaving the potential well cross the same (outward) hemisphere of DS$^i$, while all trajctories entering the potential well cross the other (inward)